Role: UX/UI Designer and Print Designer

 UI Library & Design System

-To support long-term scalability, I led the development of a new UI style library tailored to InsightMath’s evolving brand.
+To support long-term scalability, I led the development of a new UI library and design system tailored to InsightMath’s evolving brand.
 This included:

 - A consistent visual system for both web and print